IsrakAhmed/BMI_calculator/README.md

 **Description:**
 > This application calculates BMI(Body mass index).
 > BMI is a measure of body fat based on height and weight that applies to adult men and women.
+> This application will also tell the user that how much weight that he/she needs to gain or loss.

 **BMI Categories:**